UPDATED: Sep 24, 2020

 Finally, for business owners tackling coronavirus-related claims, we’re answering the important questions.
 These include: What is business interruption insurance?
 Will it cover claims related to the pandemic?
 And should businesses file lawsuits against insurance companies denying their COVID-19 claims?

-We’re covering all of these topics and more.
-But first, an in-depth look at the industries bearing the brunt of the coronavirus crisis.
+We’ll touch on these in different places in the article.
+But first, let’s take an in-depth look at the industries bearing the brunt of the coronavirus crisis.

 Top Five Industries Hit Hardest by Coronavirus